adityaK1950/ad-hoc-sql-project/README.md

 ## Contact Us 📧

-If you have any questions, need further assistance or suggestions, please feel free to contact us at  [email](mailto:adityakakadeoffice@gmail.com) (<Click here) adityakakadeoffice@gmail.com.
+If you have any questions, need further assistance or suggestions, please feel free to contact us at  [email](mailto:adityakakadeoffice@gmail.com)
 OR
 Reach out to us using the [Contact Form](https://forms.gle/cEcJ9uEiz1XVbsuw8).